Surprise Medical Bills Are Driving People Into Debt: Will Congress Act To Stop Them?

 At the Ways and Means hearing, for instance, a representative from the trade group that represents employer plans called the idea a "snipe hunt" used by providers and hospitals to distract Congress from fixing the problem.

 But the idea of the government setting payment rates for doctors is also sensitive.
-Groups such as the American Medical Association have already pushed back on this idea.
+Groups such as the American Medical Association have pushed back on this idea.

 "Proposals that use in-network rates as a guideline should be avoided," said Dr. Bobby Mukkamala, an American Medical Association board member, in testimony to the Ways and Means panel.
 "Setting payments at these discounted rates would further disrupt the increasing market imbalance favoring health insurers."